TheJP/Schoggifabrik/README.md

 A puzzle project: Write haskell code that fulfills the requirements to clear each level.

-The problems should be very easy for someone that already knows their way around haskell.
+The problems should be straight forward for someone who already knows their way around haskell.

 ## Requirements